egormiller240606/five_project_1/paper_concised.md

 Future development of the financial system requires financial instruments, aimed at predicting stock prices and market's behavior.

 The paper attempts to build a unique and comprehensive set of factors for empirical asset pricing model, applying machine learning instruments and knowledge of financial factors, contributing to the volatility of the asset prices.

+## Conclusion

+Machine learning, especially neural networks, predicts Chinese stock returns even better than in the US, likely because of China's retail-dominated, policy-influenced, short-sale-restricted market structure.
+Liquidity beats momentum as the top signal (opposite of the US), small stocks are more predictable short-term while SOEs/large stocks are more predictable long-term, and returns stay significant even after transaction costs and trading constraints.
+A good example of how market structure shapes ML performance in finance.